SSDBM/2022/register.md

 # Registration

-Registration is now open.
-The deadline for author registration is **June 10**.
-At least one author of each paper has to register.
+**The deadline for author registration is June 10.** If the registration is not received in time, the paper will not be included in the proceedings.
+There should be at least one author registration per paper.

+To register please click [here](https://eventsignup.ku.dk/ssdbm).

+**Registration Fees (All prices are incl.
+VAT)**

 |                      | Earlybird (by June 20) | Late (after June 20) |